Ranajoy98/Real-Estate-Market-Analysis-and-Price-Insights-Dashboard/readme.md

 ---

-*This project demonstrates advanced data analytics capabilities in real estate market analysis, combining statistical rigor with practical business applications for investment and market intelligence.*
+*This project demonstrates data analytics capabilities in real estate market analysis, combining statistical rigor with practical business applications for investment and market intelligence.*